trungvu08/GF2ER/README.md

 Or         $ pip install django  --upgrade (if already installed)

 **To run the website:**
-Download the project folder
+Download the project (located in master branch)

-In your terminal, CD into the rootProject folder and run:
+In your terminal, CD and then run:

 **Python manage.py runserver**